vegasjj/cloud-resume-challenge/azure/frontend-resources/README.md

 touch main.tf
 ```

-This will be the main document where you will write you resources using [Hashicorp Configuration Language](https://developer.hashicorp.com/terraform/language) or `HCL` for short.
+This will be the main document where you will write your resources using [Hashicorp Configuration Language](https://developer.hashicorp.com/terraform/language) or `HCL` for short.

 You can copy the content from [`main.tf`](main.tf) (which I will discuss much more [bellow](#azure-infrastructure-key-considerations)) after you have opened the file: